NotFraagaa/Fraga-Bo2/README.md

 DVars
-SPH_start                                           //What round sph starts showing, default is 30 timer 1 0                                           //Enables timer, default is enabled round_timer 1 0                                     //Enables round timer, default is enabled timer_yposition                                     //Changes timer position timer_xposition                                     //Changes timer position timer_color "x x x"                                 //Changes timer color fontscale                                           //Changes the size of the HUD tramplesteam_counter 0 1                            //enables or disables the counter, default is enabled turbine_counter 0 1                                 //enables or disables the counter, default is enabled resonator_counter 0 1                               //enables or disables the counter, default is enabled
+SPH_start
+    What round sph starts showing, default is 30 timer 1 0
+    Enables timer, default is enabled round_timer 1 0
+    Enables round timer, default is enabled timer_yposition timer_xposition
+    Changes timer position
+timer_color "x x x"
+    Changes timer color
+fontscale
+    Changes the size of the HUD
+tramplesteam_counter 0 1
+    Enables or disables the counter, default is enabled turbine_counter 0 1
+    Enables or disables the counter, default is enabled resonator_counter 0 1
+    Enables or disables the counter, default is enabled